Teaching histories of race and incarceration in the prison capital of the world

 Contemporary social movements, like Black Lives Matter, are tirelessly working to create urgency around these issues.
 For people in prison, time is also of the essence.

 In Louisiana, time sometimes has a way of standing still.
 Albert Woodfox, the last remaining member of the “Angola 3” in prison, was held in solitary confinement for more than 43 years before his release in February.
 This past summer, before his release, artist and activist Brandan “Bmike” Odums painted a 25-foot mural of Woodfox to bring renewed attention to his case (see opening photo).
 So, as students read fellow Angola 3 member Robert King’s autobiography in class, they also had the opportunity to engage with Woodfox’s struggle.

 Here in New Orleans, time can also run backward.
-Right before the semester’s start, for instance, the officers convicted of the Danziger Bridge shootings were given a new trial for killings they committed 10 years ago.
+Right before the semester’s start, for instance, the policemen convicted of the Danziger Bridge shootings were given a new trial for killings they committed 10 years ago.
 In the days following Hurricane Katrina, they shot Ronald Madison in the back with a shotgun, killed teenager James Brissette and wounded four others.
 In fact, that week police officers also shot Keenon McCann, Matthew McDonald, Danny Brumfield and Henry Glover.
 The convictions of some of the officers involved in the cover-up and burning of Glover’s body were also later overturned, leaving only officer Gregory McRae to serve time.

 Alongside those who know

 Collaboration can be challenging, and academia tends to encourage us to go it alone.
 Teaching the history of policing and prisons last fall, however, reminded me very tangibly of something I have believed for a long time:

 People most directly affected by an issue have the greatest insight into it.